sleepingforest100/Golang-energetics-collection/README.md

         go get -u github.com/lib/pq
         go get -u github.com/gorilla/handlers
         go get -u github.com/gorilla/mux
   5. Launch the application, write "go run main.go" in the terminal.
 Agree with your FireWall if it's neccessary.
-  6.
-  7.
+  6. Launch index.html from the 'gofront' folder in the repository.
+  7. Scroll page a bit lower and click on "Moderation" to the right side of the page.
+There you can see options to create and to find by id.
+  8. For updating and deleting you can click on the energetics cards.

 TOOLS STACK:
   BACKEND: Golang, Postgres, GORM (ORM library), golang-migrate,